S3-EU 1 : 1° CYCLE LICENCE

 For the Semester 3 project workshop, the working method therefore broadens this horizon.

-On the one hand, it's up to the students to define and problematize the project's area of intervention within the Aubette valley, a territory surveyed, analyzed and prospected during the "milieu" intensive; in connection with the theme of the equipment: food for 2024-25.
-(See the educational sheet on Sequence 1).
+On the one hand, students will have to define and problematize the project's area of intervention within the Aubette valley, a territory surveyed, analyzed and prospected during the "milieu" intensive; in connection with the equipment's theme: food for 2025-26.
+(See educational booklet).

-On the other hand, if the program is defined in terms of spatial characteristics (see the program worksheet), students must specify the uses and surface areas of the spaces by developing a narrative that relates these spaces to the environment and the general theme of food.
+In addition, if the program is defined in terms of spatial characteristics (see program sheet), students must specify the uses and surface areas of the spaces, developing a narrative that relates these spaces to the environment and the general theme of food.

 Content and sequences